plaes/adventures-in-mocking/paymentsystem/README.md

 ```
   1. [PaymentService] -> (User, PaymentDetails) -> [Fraud Service]
-  2. [Fraud Service] -> (boolean / Exception) -> [PaymentService]
+  2. [Fraud Service] -> (boolean) -> [PaymentService]
   3. [Payment Gateway] -> (PaymentDetails) -> [PaymentGateway]
 ```

 ## Acceptance criteria

-* If payment is fraudulent, an exception should be thrown
+* If payment is fraudulent, an exception should be thrown in `PaymentService`
-* Payment should only be sent to payment gateway wheb payment is legit
+* Payment should only be sent to payment gateway when payment is legitimate

 ## Testing approach